rob789/datastory_entertainment/_pages/about.md

 Before the lockdown, we can see that the number of player is changing slightly with seasonal variation, with some sudden spikes in daily players when a new game or a new extension in an existing game is made available.
 This has been a continuous tendency for the months before the lockdown.
 But a new dynamic arrives with the Covid-19 outbreak.
 During lockdown, a lot more people suddenly started playing computer games on a more regular basis.

 But is that a simple tendency ?
-It is entirely possible that a few new videogames and extentions went out in the same interval of time.
+It is entirely possible that a few new videogames and extensions went out in the same interval of time.
 Is it only a coincidence that so many beople picked up gaming at the same time.

 To understand the situation a bit better, we can compare the year 2019, the lockdown period, and the end of 2020, when everything is back to normal and everyone is back to work.